Accepting PhD Students

 The Parenting Strategies platform currently consists of 3 linked projects:

 1.2.
-Parenting Strategies: Preventing Depression and Anxiety (www.parentingstrategies.net/depression/ ) provides parenting guidelines to prevent depression and anxiety disorders in their (1) teenagers and (2) primary school-aged children.
+Parenting Strategies: Preventing Depression and Anxiety provides parenting guidelines to prevent depression and anxiety disorders in their (1) teenagers and (2) primary school-aged children, as well as (3) guidelines for parents in responding to school reluctance or refusal.
 Two corresponding personalised online parenting programs have been developed to support parents in implementing these guidelines.
-We have completed two large randomised controlled trials of the program for parents of teenagers (Partners in Parenting) and are currently a third RCT evaluating the program for parents of primary-school chidren (Parenting Resilient Kids).
+We have completed two large randomised controlled trials of the program for parents of teenagers (Partners in Parenting; PiP) and a third RCT evaluating the program for parents of primary-school chidren (Partners in Parenting Kids, PiP-Kids).
+PiP is currently freely available via headspace National, as part of a partnership between Monash University and headspace National Youth Mental Health Foundation.
+PiP-Ed (PiP for Education) is also freely available for parents of adolescents with concerns about their child's school attendance.

-TOPS is the therapist-assisted version of the Partners in Parenting online program, designed to empower parents whose adolescent is experiencing clinical-level difficulties with depression and anxiety.
-We are currently conducting an open-trial to evaluate the effects of TOPS on various parent and adolescent outcomes, including depression, anxiety, suicidality, school engagement, and sleep problems: http://tops.partnersinparenting.net.au/
+PiP+ is the therapist-assisted version of the Partners in Parenting online program, designed to empower parents whose child is experiencing clinical-level difficulties with depression and anxiety.
+We have co-designed with parents, young people and professionals various versions of PiP+ to address school-refusal challenges, suicide risk and non-suicidal self-injury, and trauma experiences associated with depression and anxiety.

 2. An online parenting intervention to prevent affective disorders in high-risk adolescents: The PIPA trial

-In collaboration with A/Prof Andy Thompson and Prof Max Birchwood at the University of Warwick, we are adapting the Partners in Parenting online intervention for the UK population, and conducting a definitive RCT to evaluate its effectiveness and cost-effectiveness as a targeted prevention program for parents whose adolescent is at high risk for developing an affective disorder.
+In collaboration with Prof Andy Thompson and Prof Max Birchwood at the University of Warwick, we have adapted the Partners in Parenting online intervention for the UK population, and are conducting a definitive RCT to evaluate its effectiveness and cost-effectiveness as a targeted prevention program for parents whose adolescent is at high risk for developing an affective disorder.
 This project is funded by the National Institute for Health Research, UK.

 3. Increasing Parental Engagement in Preventive Parenting Programs